History of women in the United Kingdom: Medical care

 Although medical men did not approve, women healers played a significant role in the medical care of Londoners from cradle to grave during the Elizabethan era.
 They were hired by parishes and hospitals, as well as by private families.
 They played central roles in the delivery of nursing care as well as medical, pharmaceutical, and surgical services throughout the city as part of organised systems of health care.
 Women's medical roles continue to expand in the 17th century, especially regarding care of paupers.
 They operated nursing homes for the homeless and sick poor, and also looked after abandoned and orphaned children, pregnant women, and lunatics.
 After 1700, the workhouse movement undermined many of these roles and the parish nurse became restricted largely to the rearing and nursing of children and infants.

 Marriage

-Over ninety percent of English women (and adults, in general) entered marriage in this era at an average age of about 25–26 years for the bride and 27–28 years for the groom.
+Over ninety per cent of English women (and adults, in general) entered marriage in this era at an average age of about 25–26 years for the bride and 27–28 years for the groom.
 Among the nobility and gentry, the average was around 19-21 for brides and 24-26 for grooms.
 Many city and townswomen married for the first time in their thirties and forties and it was not unusual for orphaned young women to delay marriage until the late twenties or early thirties to help support their younger siblings, and roughly a fourth of all English brides were pregnant at their weddings.